Guide

 - Ulnar deviation — wrist sits in a more neutral lateral position

 The sensor quality, Bluetooth capability, and software features of the MX Vertical do not add additional wrist protection.
 The 57-degree angle does the ergonomic work, and both mice have it.
-For a deeper look at the relationship between vertical mice and wrist and carpal tunnel conditions, the evidence is consistent: the angle matters, not the price.

 Adjustment Period